What is Dobson’s Model of Classroom Management?

 To do a good job, we have to analyze the model to see whether it supports democracy in the classroom.
 First, what does the model say about power, authority, and control?
 According to Dobson, God and society have placed the teacher in a position of authority and power in the classroom.

-Even though, there might be some struggle for power and authority between the teacher and the students the teacher must be the winner according to Dobson’s thought.
+Even though there might be some struggle for power and authority between the teacher and the students the teacher must be the winner according to Dobson’s thought.
 When students intentionally break any of the established standards of behavior in the class, the teacher should met-out punishment immediately, decisively, and confidently.
-Here the thinking is that if the teacher loses the power struggle, the students would not pay allegiance, respect, and obey the teacher.
+Here the thinking is that if the teacher loses the power struggle, the students will not pay allegiance, respect, and obey the teacher.

 From the above, the principles of democracy will be trampled on.
 Thus, there will not be true democracy as students’ freedom, choice, self-determination, the pursuit of happiness, rights and responsibilities, tolerance, liberty, etc. might be curtailed.